 - Public School Ranking: 44

 Eugene is in the Lane County region of Oregon, at the south end of the Willamette Valley.
 It is near the McKenzie and Willamette rivers, just 50 miles from the Oregon Coast.
 It's the second largest city in Oregon, and is known to be one of the most beautiful places in the state.
 Due to its scenic location, it's the perfect place to work-out, go biking, white water rafting, and kayaking.

 The weather in Eugene is made up of short, dry summers and wet, cold winters.
 During summer, high temperatures are in the 80's and lows are in the 50's.
 During winter, high temperatures are in the 50's and lows are in the 30's.

-The job growth here has increased by 1.1% in the last year and in ten years, is predicted to have increased by 40.9%.
-This number is higher than the U.S. average by 33.5%.
+The job growth here has decreased by -5.45% in the last year and in ten years, is predicted to have increased by 40.92%.
+This number is higher than the US average by 33.5%.
 Several major industries in this city are educational and health services, manufacturing, professional and business services, as well as trade, transportation and utilities.
-Some of the biggest companies to work for as a Eugene resident are the University of Oregon, Bi-Mart, Pinnacle Healthcare, City of Eugene, and Kendall Auto Group.
+Some of the biggest companies to work for as a Eugene resident are Hynix Semiconductor Manufacturing America Inc, Bi-Mart, Pap, Aurora Innovations and City of Eugene.

-The cost of living here is slightly higher than the U.S. average, making it a more expensive place to live.
+The cost of living here is slightly higher than the US average, making it a more expensive place to live.
 This hippie city in Oregon is a great place for families, young professionals and college students alike.
 If you're looking for a new home that embraces nature, sports and a lot of rain, Eugene might be the place for you.

 - Southeast Eugene

 There has been a 1.7% increase in median home value over the last year.
 As of 2023, the median home value is $464,521.

 The best time to sell a home for the highest valued sale is during August.
 For the quickest sale, homeowners should sell in July.